 The professional way to approach networking is conceiving a database and extended spreadsheets containing peoples’ names, titles, the companies they work for, addresses, phone numbers, email addresses, details on where you met and what you worked on together.

 While business cards are still a way to connect to people, keeping a database in a digital world is the way to go.

-Trying to meet newer and newer people to make more and more connections is just as inefficient as applying to all possible job announcements in blind.
+Trying to meet newer and newer people to make more and more connections are just as inefficient as applying to all possible job announcements in blind.
 The secret is to rely on the network you already have.

 The secret is to find people who can vouch for you from a professional and personal point of view.
 Either it is about past performance or potential.

-When we talk about referencing and endorsements we do not refer to the endorsement frenzy, you see on professional networks – people praising complete strangers for all sorts of abilities just to receive a praise back.
+When we talk about referencing and endorsements we do not refer to the endorsement frenzy, you see on professional networks – people praising complete strangers for all sorts of abilities just to receive praise back.

 Aggressively insisting to all your friends to find you a job is far from professional networking.
 It is actually the opposite.
-Networking is a give-and-take process, not job seeking bullying.
+Networking is a give-and-take process, not job-seeking bullying.

 Here are some things you need to be mindful about: